Lassie Natural Way Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, rice flour, ground rice, rice bran, poultry fat (preserved with mixed tocopherols), oatmeal, canola oil (preserved with mixed tocopherols), natural flavors, dried beet pulp, flaxseed, potassium chloride, salt, dried egg product, glucosamine hydrochloride, chondroitin sulfate, vitamins: choline chloride, vitamin A supplement, vitamin E supplement, ascorbic acid (source of vitamin C), vitamin D3 supplement, calcium pantothenate, thiamine mononitrate (source of vitamin B1), pyridoxine hydrochloride (source of vitamin B6), riboflavin supplement, folic acid, niacin, biotin, B12 supplement, minerals: zinc sulfate, copper sulfate, manganese sulfate, calcium iodate, cobalt carbonate, sodium selenite
+Ingredients: Chicken meal, rice flour, ground rice, rice bran, poultry fat (preserved with mixed tocopherols), oatmeal, canola oil (preserved with mixed tocopherols), natural flavors, dried beet pulp, flaxseed, potassium chloride, salt, dried egg product, vitamins: choline chloride, vitamin A supplement, vitamin E supplement, ascorbic acid (source of vitamin C), vitamin D3 supplement, calcium pantothenate, thiamine mononitrate (source of vitamin B1), pyridoxine hydrochloride (source of vitamin B6), riboflavin supplement, folic acid, niacin, biotin, vitamin B12 supplement, minerals: zinc sulfate, copper sulfate, manganese sulfate, calcium iodate, sodium selenite

 Fiber (estimated dry matter content) = 4.4%